 To go further with the experiments, it would be interesting to use real data.
 Our attempt to use data from Preflib \citep{mattei2013preflib} was not successful as there is no dataset that is single-peaked when there are more than 5 agents.
 Getting such preferences would be an interesting way to confirm our results.
-Regarding the model itself, \cite{bade2019matching} extended the Crawler procedure to single-peaked domains with indifference.
-Whether our results with swap-deal procedures could be similarly generalized is an avenue for future research.
+Regarding the model itself, \cite{bade2019matching} extended Crawler to single-peaked domains with indifferences.
+Whether our results with swap dynamics could be similarly generalized is an avenue for future research.
 Overall, this paper raises the exciting issue of giving a characterization of rules that are efficient, individually rational and strategy-proof for the single-peaked domain.
-It would also be interesting to tackle the characterization of the swap-deal procedure efficiency, that is, identifying the domain on which the swap-deal procedure is efficient.
+Such a characterization would also provide more insights about the type of selection heuristic for which the swap dynamics are strategy-proof.
+It would also be interesting to tackle the characterization of the swap dynamics efficiency, that is, identifying the domain on which the swap dynamics are Pareto-optimal.
 Our maximality result is a significant step in this sense, it would be nice to complete the picture.